yjyao/practical-python/Notes/03_Program_organization/03_Error_checking.md

 ### Exercise 3.9: Catching exceptions

 The `parse_csv()` function you wrote is used to process the entire contents of a file.
-However, in the real-world, it’s possible that input files might have corrupted, missing, or dirty data.
+However, in the real-world, it's possible that input files might have corrupted, missing, or dirty data.
 Try this
 experiment: